port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws.md

 To install the integration, follow the [installation](./installations/installation.md) guide.

+To properly configure permissions for production and to enable multiple accounts collection check out our [multiple accounts guide](./installations/multi_account.md)

 ## How it works

 Port's AWS integration can retrieve all the resources supported by the [Cloud Control API](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html), and export them to Port as entities of existing blueprints.